conda/conda/docs/source/building/variants.rst

    conda build --bootstrap name_of_env

-You may specify either environment name (and depend on conda's environment lookup) or filesystem path to the environment.
+You may specify either environment name or filesystem path to the environment.
+Note that specifying environment name does mean depending on conda's environment lookup.

 Extended keys
 -------------

 These are not looped over to establish the build matrix.
 Rather, they are aggregated from all input variants, and each derived variant shares the whole